DreamVB/DevCsv/README.md

 # Dev Csv
 CSV parser for C++

-This is a simple easy to use parser class for reading CSV (comma-separated values) in C++.
+This is a simple easy to use parser class for reading and writing CSV (comma-separated values) in C++.

 # Features

 - Read header names
-- Read field values uses a template so can read in any value
+- Read field values
-- Fields can be read using an index number, or you can use the header name
+- Write field values
+- Add new headers
+- Delete headers
+- Get header count
+- Set header names
+- Delete rows
+- Add new rows
 - Read the number of fields
 - Read the total number of records
+- Save and load CSV files
+- Set custom comma separator

-# Using the class
+# Using the class Reading a csv file

 ```cpp
 CDevCsv csv;